Register today for our DNP online information session

 Time: 12 noon – 1 p.m.
 CST

-Leading the session will be Dr. Robin Harris, current director of MU's Doctor of Nursing Program (DNP) and Area Coordinator of the Nursing Leadership and Innovations DNP area of Study at the Sinclair School of Nursing.
-She received her DNP from Rush University in Chicago and her MSN from Mizzou.
-Dr. Harris has over 10 years of experience in nursing education as well as experience in maternal-child nursing and prepared doctorally in systems leadership.
+Leading the session will be Dr. Miriam Butler, current director of MU's Doctor of Nursing Program (DNP) and Area Coordinator for the Family Nurse Practitioner DNP area of Study at the Sinclair School of Nursing.
+She received her DNP and MSN from the University of Missouri-St. Louis.
+Dr. Butler has over 20 years of experience as a Family Nurse Practitioner in public health, GYN oncology surgery, primary and acute care.

 Earn your DNP from Mizzou